Balancing Geometry and Density: Path Distances on High-Dimensional Data: Local Analysis: Density and Kernels

 \subsection{The Role of $p$: Examples}

-This subsection illustrates the useful properties of PWSPDs and the role of $p$ on three synthetic data sets in $\mathbb{R}^{2}$: (1) \emph{Two Rings} data, consisting of two non-convex clusters that are well-separated by a low-density region; (2) \emph{Long Bottleneck} data, consisting of two isotropic clusters with a density gap connected by a long, thin bottleneck; (3) \emph{Short Bottleneck} data, where two elongated clusters are connected by a short bottleneck.
+This subsection illustrates the useful properties of PWSPDs and the role of $p$ on three synthetic data sets in $\mathbb{R}^{2}$: (1) \emph{Two Rings} data, consisting of two non-convex clusters that are well-separated by a low-density region; (2) \emph{Long Bottleneck} data, consisting of two isotropic clusters each with a density gap connected by a long, thin bottleneck; (3) \emph{Short Bottleneck} data, where two elongated clusters are connected by a short bottleneck.
 The data sets are shown in Figures \ref{fig:TwoRings}, \ref{fig:LongBottleneck}, and \ref{fig:ShortBottleneck}, respectively.
-Comparisons are made between several methods of spectral embedding: Euclidean spectral clustering (SC); Euclidean SC with self-tuning (ST); Euclidean SC with the diffusion maps normalization (DMN); and PWSPD SC with different choices of $p$.
-All methods besides self-tuning SC used a scaling parameter equal to the $15^{th}$ percentile of all pairwise distances when sorted from smallest to largest.
-The self-tuning kernel determined the scaling parameter using the distance to the $10^{th}$ nearest neighbor.

-To evaluate how $p$ impacts the clusterability of the PWSPD spectral embedding, we run $K$-means for a range of $p$ values on the spectral embedding $x_{i}\mapsto \phi_{2}(x_{i})$, where $\phi_{2}$ is the second lowest-frequency eigenvector of the PWSPD Laplacian.
-The results in terms of overall accuracy of the clustering (ratio of points correctly labeled after alignment with ground truth labels) as a function of $p$ are in (h) of Figures \ref{fig:TwoRings}, \ref{fig:LongBottleneck}, and \ref{fig:ShortBottleneck}.
-We note that PWSPDs with $p=1$ is exactly the same as Euclidean distances, because the graph underlying the PWSPD calculation is complete.
-We also show the embeddings $x_{i}\mapsto (\phi_{2}(x_{i}),\phi_{3}(x_{i}))$, where $\phi_{2}, \phi_{3}$ are the second and third lowest-frequency Laplacian eigenvectors for each of the comparison methods.

-We see that when density separates the data clearly, as in the Two Rings data, large $p$ gives strong clustering results, while small $p$ may fail.
-On the other hand, if the clusters are compact but connected by a thin, high-density bridge as in the Long Bottleneck data, small $p$ works well while large $p$ fails.
-In between these cases, in the Short Bottleneck data, neither density nor geometry alone are able to capture the cluster structure, and the optimal $p$ is a middle ground $1<p\ll \infty$.
+We also show the PWSPD spectral embedding (denoted PWSPD SE) for various $p$, computed from a symmetric normalized Laplacian constructed with PWSPD.
+The scaling parameter $\epsilon$ for each data set is chosen as the $15^{\text{th}}$ percentile of pairwise PWSPD distances.

+Different aspects of the data are emphasized in the low-dimensional PWSPD embedding as $p$ varies.
+Indeed, in Figure \ref{fig:TwoRings}, we see the PWSPD embedding separates the rings for large $p$ but not for small $p$.
+In Figure \ref{fig:LongBottleneck}, we see separation across the bottleneck for $p$ small, while for $p$ large there is separation with respect to the density gradients that appear in the two bells of the dumbbell.
+Interestingly, separation with respect to both density and geometry is observed for $p=2$ (see Figure \ref{fig:LongBottleneck_PWSPD_p2}).
+In Figure \ref{fig:ShortBottleneck}, the clusters are both elongated and lack robust density separation, but the PWSPD embedding well-separates the two clusters for moderate $p$.
+In general, $p$ close to 1 emphasizes the geometry of the data, large $p$ emphasizes the density structure of the data, and moderate $p$ defines a metric balancing these two considerations.